The benefits of eating fish

 Choose varieties with lower salt content.

-Children, pregnant women or those planning to have a baby should avoid eating shark, marlin or swordfish as they contain high levels of mercury.
-Other adults including breastfeeding women should have no more than one portion per week.
+Children, pregnant women or those planning to have a baby should avoid eating shark, marlin or swordfish and cut down on tuna as they contain high levels of mercury.
+Other adults including breastfeeding women should have no more than one portion of shark, marlin or swordfish per week.
 For more information read our pregnancy and breastfeeding pages.
 Learn more about fish allergies in the food allergy section.

 Purchase as near as possible to when you are going to consume it as it is highly perishable.
 In the refrigerator, keep in an airtight container or on a plate covered with cling film.
 Do not put mussels, oysters or any other live shellfish into airtight containers, because they need to breathe.
 Place in bowl and put in the coldest part of your fridge.